AYJACKSON-ICS4U/computer-science-algorithms-rdam1/README.md

 - Have a readme with evidence of what the project looks like and an explanation of what it does.

 To achieve Level 4 on this section you will have to show me your profile on Algorithms in person.
 I am not able to check this without it.

+## Selection Sort Visualizer:

+This program sorts an array of random values and displays it on the screen, demonstrating the "swapping strategy" for the user to follow along.

+## Recursive Art:

+This program uses recursion to generate shapes into a spiral towards the top-left corner.